James N. Kiarie, MBBCh, MMed

 Affiliate Associate Professor, Epidemiology

-I have been a consultant in obstetrics and gynaecology and honorary lecturer from 1996 and have been the head of the department from 2005.
-I have supervised theisis writing for over 10 postgraduate students in obstetrics and gynecology and public health both at the university of washington and University of Nairobi.
+I have been a consultant in obstetrics and gynecology and honorary lecturer from 1996 and was the head of the department from 2005 to 2009.
+In 2010 I joined the University of Nairobi as a senior lecturer and was promoted to Associate Professor in 2012.
+I have supervised thesis writing for 22 postgraduate students, 3 Postgraduate Diploma, 12 Master of Medicine (MMed), 5 Master of Public Health (MPH) and 2 PhD students in obstetrics and gynecology and public health both at the university of Washington and University of Nairobi.

 Prevention of mother-to-child transmission of HIV, heterosexual transmission of HIV and its prevention and social impact of HIV AIDS and its management.